tagplay/tagplay-text/README.md

     ...

-    var postHTML = tagplaytext.htmlize(post.text, post.provider.name, post.links, true, true);
+    var postHTML = tagplaytext.htmlize(post.text, post.formatting, post.provider.name, post.links, true, true);

 ## API

 This API should be considered unstable for the moment; before a 1.0.0 version is released, there may be backwards-incompatible changes in minor versions.

-### tagplaytext.htmlize(text, provider, links, strippedTags, normalize)
+### tagplaytext.htmlize(text, formatting, provider, links, strippedTags, normalize)

 The "main" function of the library, which returns an HTML representation of the provided text with links, hashtags and mentions handled appropriately.
 Takes five arguments:

 - `text`: The text that should be HTMLized.
+- `formatting`: The formatting to be used.
+Currently, if the formatting is `'markdown'`, the post will be parsed as as [CommonMark](http://commonmark.org); otherwise, it will be regarded as plaintext and will only be formatted to link links/hashtags and replace plain line breaks with HTML `<br>` elements.
 - `provider`: The service that hashtags/mentions should link to.
 Currently, tagplay-text only supports linking hashtags and mentions for Instagram and Twitter (`instagram`/`twitter`); for any other value, hashtags and mentions will not be linked.
 - `links`: An array of link entities as returned by Tagplay's API.
-If this is `undefined`, any URLs within the text will be automatically linked.
+If this is `undefined`, any URLs within the text will be automatically linked; if it's any non-undefined, non-array value, links will not be linked.
 Otherwise, each link entity has the following properties:
   - `href`: The URL to be linked to.
   - `text`: The text of the link.
   - `description` (optional): A description that should be included in the title attribute of the link.
 Defaults to the full URL.